AMS 102, Elements of Statistics

 Learning Outcomes for AMS 102, Elements of Statistics

 1.)
-Describe and apply the process of statistical investigations from conception through
+Apply the process of statistical investigations from conception through conclusion.

 * formulating questions and collecting data;